The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 Having discussed all of the types involved in the QN ITensor system, let us discuss some examples which integrate all of these elements.
 An example motivated by physics is the Hilbert space of a single ``hard-core'' boson: a type of particle which cannot share an orbital or site with another boson.
 Such bosons can be used to model atoms which have large, short-range repulsive interactions.
 The Hilbert space of a single hard-core boson is spanned by two basis states $\ket{0}$ and $\ket{1}$, representing no particle and one particle.
 Along with these basis states, one can define the elementary operators $a$, $a^\dagger$, $n$, which lower, raise, or measure the number of particles:

 Diagrammatically the equation $a \ket{1} = \ket{0}$ can be expressed as

-where in the diagram note that the tensors now have arrows on their indices, with contracted indices having opposite arrow directions (\verb|In| versus \verb|Out|).
-Within ITensor, we can represent the Hilbert space of this boson as an \verb|Index|

-This \verb|Index| is the representation in code of the index lines in the $a \ket{1} = \ket{0}$ diagram above.
-We can next construct the operator $a$ as the following ITensor
+where in the diagram note that the tensors now have arrows on their indices, with contracted indices having opposite arrow directions (\inlinenohighlight{In} versus \inlinenohighlight{Out}).
+Within ITensor, we can represent the Hilbert space of this boson as an \inlinenohighlight{Index} \begin{jlcodeblock} s = Index(QN("N",0)=>1, QN("N",1)=>1; tags="Boson") \end{jlcodeblock} This \inlinenohighlight{Index} is the representation in code of the index lines in the $a \ket{1} = \ket{0}$ diagram above.
+By default, Index objects have an \inlinenohighlight{Out} arrow direction meaning a contravariant index.

-The first line constructs \verb|a| as an ITensor with indices \verb|s'| and \verb|dag(s)| with elements all zero, and the second line sets the only non-zero element of \verb|a|.
+We can next construct the operator $a$ as the following ITensor \begin{jlcodeblock} a = ITensor(s',dag(s)) a[s'=>1,s=>2] = 1.0 \end{jlcodeblock} The first line constructs \inlinenohighlight{a} as an ITensor with indices \inline{s'} and \inline{dag(s)} with elements all zero, and the second line sets the only non-zero element of \inlinenohighlight{a}.
 We can visualize the resulting tensor as follows

-The small, red labels above denote the subspaces of the Index \verb|s| by labelling them according to the value of the \verb|"N"| quantum number.
+The small, red labels above denote the subspaces of the Index \inlinenohighlight{s} by labelling them according to the value of the \inlinenohighlight{"N"} quantum number.
 We can also see the single non-zero element corresponding to the (1,2) entry of the tensor and having the value 1.0.

 A key point about the example of the ITensor for the $a$ operator is that \emph{the only element stored in memory is the one shown above}.
 All other entries shown in light gray are assumed zero and not stored in memory.
-To see why this is the case, let us label each block of the $a$ tensor (or any tensor having the same indices as $a$) by its quantum-number flux:
+To see why this is the case, let us label each block of the $a$ tensor (or any tensor having the same indices as $a$) by its quantum number flux:

-The non-zero element of the tensor $a$ is in the block with flux \verb|QN("N",-1)| and physically means this operator always reduces the particle number by 1.
+The non-zero element of the tensor $a$ is in the block with flux \inline{QN("N",-1)} and physically means this operator always reduces the particle number by 1.
 Because the convention in ITensor is that QN-conserving ITensors must have a well-defined flux, only blocks with the same flux are stored in memory and the rest are assumed to be zero and not stored.
 In contrast, the $n$ operator has a flux of zero, and therefore will have two allowed blocks: the blocks labeled $0$ and shown in blue in the diagram above.